 Forensic technicians work in the field and in lab settings where they analyze evidence.
 Technicians typically work full time, and duties may require working nights or weekends.

 Forensic science technicians earn a median annual salary of $59,150, according to the Bureau of Labor Statistics (BLS).
 However, salaries vary by industry.
 For example, state government agencies offer forensic science technicians the highest median annual salary of $60,830, while medical and diagnostic labs pay a median annual salary of $38,380.

 The BLS projects 14% job growth for forensic science technicians between 2018 and 2028.
 However, keep in mind that this specialized field employs less people than other careers.

 Job seekers may face stiff competition for employment, especially at federal agencies like the Federal Bureau of Investigation.
 Increasing your level of education and professional experience can enhance your resume and increase your job opportunities.

 The table below provides salary information for a few popular forensic science careers.
 It also illustrates how gaining professional experience can lead to higher salaries.

 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in a Forensic Science Program
+Skills Gained With a Forensic Science Degree